websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/installing-elasticsearch.md

 ## Start Elasticsearch

-If using the un-packaged Elasticsearch archive, from the `bin` folder, run
+If using the unpackaged Elasticsearch archive, from the `bin` folder, run

 ```bash
 ./elasticsearch